-- As shown in Figure 1.3.2 below, more than 65% of the net increase of 502 students is attributable to the increased number of non-Nebraskans who attended independent colleges and universities between fall 2002 and fall 2006. - The University of Nebraska and Nebraska's community colleges also experienced gains in the number of non-Nebraskans that they attracted, but the state colleges attracted fewer non-Nebraskans and the for-profit colleges attracted only a few more out-of-state students in 2006 than in 2002.
+- As shown in Figure 1.3.2 below, 56% of the net increase of 680 students is attributable to the increased number of non-Nebraskans who attended independent colleges and universities between fall 2002 and fall 2008. - The University of Nebraska, Nebraska's community colleges, and state colleges also experienced gains in the number of non-Nebraskans that they attracted, but the for-profit colleges attracted only a few more out-of-state students in 2008 than in 2002.
 (See Table A6.6 in Appendix 6 for supporting data.
 See Table A6.7 in Appendix 6 for more information on the decreased enrollment of non-Nebraskans who enrolled as first-time freshmen at Nebraska colleges more than a year after high school graduation.)

-Changes in the Numbers of Non-Nebraska, First-Time Freshmen Enrolled at Nebraska Degree-Granting Institutions Within 12 Months of Graduation from High School Fall 2006 Compared to Fall 20021
+Changes in the Numbers of Non-Nebraska, First-Time Freshmen Enrolled at Nebraska Degree-Granting Institutions Within 12 Months of Graduation from High School Fall 2008 Compared to Fall 20021

-Data Source: National Center for Education Statistics, fall 2002 and fall 2006 IPEDS surveys.
+1Data Source: National Center for Education Statistics, fall 2002 and fall 2008 IPEDS surveys.
 Includes full-time and part-time students.
 See Table A6.6 in Appendix 6 for supporting data.

-The net increase in the number of out-of-state and foreign students who came to Nebraska as first-time freshmen within 12 months of high school graduation is of interest because this category of students is equivalent to Nebraska-resident, first-time freshmen who start college within a year of graduating from high school.
+• The net increase in the number of out-of-state and foreign students who came to Nebraska as first-time freshmen within 12 months of high school graduation is of interest because this category of students is equivalent to Nebraska-resident, first-time freshmen who start college within a year of graduating from high school.
 As will be shown in the next section, a comparison of these two groups of students provides an estimate of whether Nebraska is exporting more high school graduates as first-time freshmen than it is attracting from other states and foreign countries.

-Table A6.8, Table A6.9 in and Table A6.10 in Appendix 6 provide detailed listings by institution of the numbers of first-time freshmen with Nebraska, out-of-state, and foreign residencies who were enrolled at degree-granting colleges and universities within 12 months of high school graduation for fall 2002, fall 2004 and fall 2006 respectively.
+Table A6.8a through Table A6.8d in Appendix 6 provide detailed listings by institution of the numbers of first-time freshmen with Nebraska, out-of-state, and foreign residencies who were enrolled at degree-granting colleges and universities within 12 months of high school graduation from fall 2002 through fall 2008.
 These tables are included to show how the numbers and percentages of Nebraska and non-Nebraska students vary from year to year, and from one institution to another within the state.